cuhksam/emnlp2019.github.io/_pages/home.md

 **August 20, 2019**.
 The list of [accepted demo papers](./program/accepted/#demo-papers) is out.

+**August 28, 2019**.
+Apply to the [travel scholarships &amp; student volunteer program](./participants#travel-scholarships--student-volunteer-program)!
+Application instructions and submission website are now available (deadline: Sept 12, 2019).

 **August 15, 2019**.
 The list of accepted <a href="./program/tutorials/">tutorials</a> is out.

+**August 14, 2019**.
+Some preliminary information on registration found [here](./registration).
+More to follow soon.

 **August 12, 2019**.
 Information on [travel scholarships &amp; student volunteer program](./participants#travel-scholarships--student-volunteer-program) now available.
 The application form will follow soon.